10up/theme-scaffold/README.md

 1. [Node & NPM](https://www.npmjs.com/get-npm) - Build packages and 3rd party dependencies are managed through NPM, so you will need that installed globally
 2. [Gulp](https://gulpjs.com/) - Gulp is used as the main task runner, it runs PostCSS, processes images, handles SVG sprites (if needed), and executes Webpack
 3. [Webpack](https://webpack.js.org/) - Webpack is used to process the JavaScript
+4. [Composer](https://getcomposer.org/) - Composer is used to manage PHP.

 ## Getting Started